 Each area of aptitude that you're being tested on will also have a weighting, which indicates how important it is for the role you're applying for.

-Practice — although the CBAT is more renowned for testing innate abilities such as motor skills, it is possible to practice for the tests to help you to do your best on the day.
+Practice — although the CBAT is more renowned for testing innate abilities such as motor skills, it is possible to practice tests to help you understand basic principles and to do your best on the day.
 There are lots of online resources and past tests to help you get ready for the one that really counts.

 Read the instructions carefully — it sounds obvious, but it's important.
 Skim reading instructions can lead to misunderstandings that cost scores.
 Make sure you always take time to read through the instructions carefully before you start each section of the test.

 Don't panic — it's unlikely you'll find the test easy, and there will certainly be areas that feel more challenging than others.
 The important thing is not to panic.
-If you've practised and prepared beforehand then you've given yourself the best possible chance of success.
+If you've practised and prepared beforehand then you've given yourself the best possible chance of success in the application process and being offered a rewarding career.
 So, just take a deep breath and try your best.